Frequently Asked Questions (FAQ) re. Application and Admission to M&B

 Question: Once I am accepted, will I get funding for my studies?

-Answer: We have a number of scholarships for the best applicants, and we will support supervisors and students in securing funding, but funding is not guaranteed.
-Please read more about funding in the relevant section below.
+Answer: We have a number of scholarships for the best applicants, and we will support supervisors and students in securing funding, but funding is not guaranteed by our school.
+Please read more about funding in the relevant section on our website.

 Question: I have questions regarding scholarship applications.
 Can you help me?